-Staying mentally well & socially connected
+Staying mentally well and socially connected

 We understand the importance of mental health on your overall wellbeing.
 This includes feeling socially connected, combatting social isolation and loneliness.